kossnocorp/superstate/README.md

 instance.send.play();
 ```

-The first argument is the event name.
-Guarded events receive the condition as part of the event name:
+Pass the condition as the argument to trigger the guarded event:

 ```ts
 const instance = pcMachine.host();